-Why being a woman makes no difference to your travel fun
+Why being a woman makes little difference to your travel fun

-If you read the newspapers or listen to general hearsay and gossip, the fact you are a woman should make a massive difference to your travel plans.
+Female solo travel is not for you according to the newspapers or if you listen to general hearsay and gossip, the fact you are a woman should make a massive difference to your travel plans.
 Apparently, your breasts mean you should not venture off backpacking, you should not head off into the unknown, and you should certainly not be doing any of it alone.

 What absolute rubbish, right?